|

 seed.
 That means I collect seed from the garden in summer and fall,

 and have plenty to trade.
-Most of my trading is through GardenWeb, and I also
+I used to do most of my trading through

 participate in the annual HPS/MAG and NARGS